 Our new bases incorporate a hidden cooling system, and have been updated with modular electronics, enabling the globe to be more easily repaired in the case that warranty service is required.

-Our plasma globes are made from temperature-hardened, laboratory-strength glass.
-The glass is also very thick, about 1/2 a centimeter (3/16 of an inch).
+Our plasma globes are made from temperature-hardened, laboratory-strength blown glass.
+The glass is very thick, varying between 1/8" to 3/16" in thickness.
 Because glass is porous, cheaper globes with thinner glass have issues with the the rare gasses slowly escaping through the glass over time.
 The glass in our globes is several times as thick as what you find in a regular consumer globe, ensuring that the gasses remain in the globe for many many years.

 Note: Because the glass is hand blown, it is normal for it to have some imperfections.
 Upon close inspection, you may find small bubbles in the glass or minor scuffs.
 These imperfections will be completely invisible under normal operating conditions, i.e.- a darkened room.